Music is a wonderful way to help the development of speech and listening skills. It brings

 allows even the youngest child to enjoy making sounds, both alone and with others.

-No wonder music is so important to our deaf children.
+No wonder music is so important to deaf children.

 Over the years, our experience at The Elizabeth Foundation has shown that music plays a

 vital part in non-verbal and verbal communication.
-Developing our children’s musical
+We help our children develop their musical

-and language skills and through our creative musical activities our children are
+and language skills.
+Through our creative musical activities, children at The Elizabeth Foundation are

 unaware that they are participating in an important learning experience, vital to